-- (7) Cognitive development means the acquisition of learning through ongoing interactions with the environment.
-Cognitive development involves perceiving, thinking, problem solving and remembering information. - (8) Communication development means the acquisition of expressive and/or receptive language skills which include understanding and/or using any of the following: gestures, facial expressions, speech reading, sign language, body postures and vocal and visual contacts with another person. - (9) Complainant means any individual or organization filing a written complaint pursuant to the provisions of Subchapter 5, Article 3. - (10) Concerns means areas that family members identify as needs, issues or problems they want to address as part of the individualized family service plan (IFSP) or the evaluation and assessment process which are related to meeting the developmental needs of the infant or toddler. - (11) Day means calendar day unless otherwise stated. - (12) Early intervention services means those services designed to meet the developmental needs of each eligible infant or toddler and the needs of the family related to the infant's or toddler's development.
-The services include but are not limited to assistive technology; audiology; family training; counseling and home visits; health services; medical services only for diagnostic or evaluation purposes; nursing services; nutrition services, occupational therapy; physical therapy; psychological services; service coordination; social work services; special instruction; speech and language services; transportation and related costs; and vision services.
-Early intervention services may include such services as respite and other family support services. - (13) Evaluation means procedures used by qualified personnel to determine an infant's or toddler's present level of development. - (14) Exception circumstances means events beyond the control of the regional center or local education agency (LEA).
+- (A) The parent has been fully informed of all information relevant to the activity for which consent is sought in the parent's native language; - (B) The parent understands and agrees in writing to carry out the activity for which the parent's consent is sought, and the consent describes that activity and lists the early intervention records, if any, that will be released and to whom they will be released; and - (C) The parent understands that the granting of consent is voluntary and may revoke it at any time.
+If a parent revokes consent, that revocation is not retroactive. - (14) Day means calendar day unless otherwise stated. - (15) Early intervention records means information that is directly related to an infant or toddler.
+These may include, but are not limited to, records relating to identification, evaluation and services. - (16) Early intervention services means those services provided under public supervision, designed to meet the developmental needs of each eligible infant or toddler and the needs of the family related to the infant's or toddler's development.
+The services include but are not limited to assistive technology device and service; audiology; family training; counseling and home visits; health services; medical services only for diagnostic or evaluation purposes; nursing services; nutrition services, occupational therapy; physical therapy; psychological services; service coordination; sign language and cued language services; social work services; special instruction; speech-language pathology services; transportation and related costs; and vision services.
+Early intervention services may include such services as respite and other family support services.
+The services are designed to meet the development needs of an infant or a toddler with a disability as defined in Government Code, Chapter 4, Eligibility § 95014(a)(1) and in § 52082(b)(3) for these regulations. - (17) Evaluation means procedures used by qualified personnel to determine an infant's or toddler's initial and continuing eligibility.
+An initial evaluation refers to the child's evaluation to determine his or her initial eligibility for early intervention services.
+The evaluation applies to infants and toddlers with a disability as specified in § 52020 and § 52022 of these regulations. - (18) Exceptional family circumstances means events beyond the control of the regional center or local educational agency (LEA).
 These include but are not limited to the infant's or toddler's or parent's illness, the infant's or toddler's and parent's absence from the geographical area, inability to locate the parent, or a natural disaster.
-Delays caused by the failure to obtain copies of existing records or other administrative events do not constitute exceptional circumstances. - (15) Family means the primary caregivers and others who assume major long-term roles in an infant's or toddler's daily life.
+Delays caused by the failure to obtain copies of existing records or other administrative events do not constitute exceptional circumstances.